Snapr/snapr-android/README.md

 void clearUserInfo() | Clears the current user info void setCredentials(String username, String accessToken) | Deprecated.
 Please use `setUserInfo(String username, String accessToken)` instead. void clearCredentials() | Deprecated.
-Please use `clearUserInfo()` instead. void setSnaprKitListener(SnaprKitListener listener) | Provides a listener to listen to SnaprKit events.
+Please use `clearUserInfo()` instead. void setLaunchParams(HashMap<String, String> launchParams) | Sets the launch parameters to be passed on startup when using normal flow. void setSnaprKitListener(SnaprKitListener listener) | Provides a listener to listen to SnaprKit events.
 See section on SnaprKitListener below for more info. void prepareSnaprAssets(AssetCopierListener listener, boolean showDialogs) | Deprecated, no longer necessary.